mde/ejs/tutorial.md

 ### Without scaffolding

-Let's start by using the `geddy` executable to generate a basic app-structure.
+Let's start by using the `geddy gen` command to generate a basic app-structure.

 ```
-$ geddy app todo_app
+$ geddy gen app todo_app
 ```

-Now let's try out our new application by running geddy from your application's root
+Now let's try out our new application by running Geddy from your application's root

 ```
 $ cd todo_app
 $ geddy
 ```